What We Do Home>Environmental Planning>Low Impact Development

 Low Impact Development Examples in Southwest Michigan

-1. visit our Techniques for Incorporating LID webpage at www.swmpc.org/techniques.asp
+1. visit the Ox Creek Watershed website for Techniques for Incorporating LID

 2. read the fact sheet on 10 Things Your Community Can Do to Promote LID.